|Page tools: Print Page Print All|

 DURATION OF UNEMPLOYMENT

-6.29 Duration of unemployment is defined as the elapsed period to the end of the reference week since the time a currently unemployed person began looking for work, or since a person last worked for two weeks or more, whichever is the shorter.
-Brief periods of work (of less than two weeks) since the person began looking for work are disregarded.
+6.29 Duration of unemployment is defined as the elapsed period to the end of the reference week since the time a currently unemployed person began looking for work, or since a person last worked, whichever is the shorter.